NTHU-LSALAB/Gemini/README.md

 # Gemini

 ## Note !!!
-Version v1.1 is for the version
+Version v1.1 is for the version that support latest cuda version and multi GPU

 ## About